MMASD: A Multimodal Dataset for Autism Intervention Analysis: Conclusion

 \section{Conclusion}

-Autism research has been greatly facilitated by machine learning techniques, which offer cost-effective and accurate ways to analyze various aspects of children's behavior and development.
+Autism research has been greatly facilitated by machine learning techniques, which offer cost-effective, non-invasive, and accurate ways to analyze various aspects of children's behavior and development.
 However, the lack of open-access datasets has posed challenges to conducting fair comparisons and promoting sound research practices in the field of autism research.
-To address this issue, we have proposed MMASD, a publicly accessible multimodal dataset that features diverse scenes collected from therapy interventions for children with autism.
-Our dataset includes multimodal features such as 2D \& 3D skeleton data, optical flow, demographic data, and ADOS rating, offering a confidential data-sharing approach that can maintain critical motion information.
-MMASD distinguishes itself from existing works by utilizing privacy-preserving multimodal features to provide comprehensive representations of full-body movements across a range of diverse themes.
+In this paper, we have proposed the MMASD, a privacy-preserving publicly accessible multimodal ASD children dataset $(N=32)$.
+The dataset features diverse, hand-annotated clips from over $100 hrs$ of raw videos from the play therapy interventions.
+Our dataset includes multimodal features such as 2D \& 3D skeleton data, optical flow, demographic data, and clinical rating, offering a confidential data-sharing approach that can maintain critical full-body motion information.
 Moreover, each scene in our dataset depicts the same activity performed by a child and one or more therapists, providing a valuable template for comparing typically developing individuals with children with ASD.
+The open-access MMASD dataset distinguishes itself from existing works by utilizing privacy-preserving multimodal features to provide comprehensive representations of full-body movements across diverse therapeutic social activities.